 How to find funders that give for general operating expenses

 Foundation Directory Online is our searchable database of grantmakers.
-To find funders who give grants for general operating expenses, do a Type of Support search for "General operating support", in addition to search terms for field of interest and geographic focus.
+To find funders who give grants for general operating expenses, perform a search by Support Strategy for "General support", in addition to search terms for field of interest and geographic focus.
 Subscribe to search from your own location, or search for free at our libraries and Funding Information Network locations.

 Selected resources below may also be helpful.